ut-issl/s2e-documents/Specifications/OverallStructure/OverallStructure.md

 ### 2.4.
 Structure of initializing files
 - The structure of the initializing files follows the above figure.
-- `SimBase.ini` sets the parameters for `SimulationCase`, and file paths to each simulation object.
+- `simulation_base.ini` sets the parameters for `SimulationCase`, and file paths to each simulation object.
-- `Sat.ini` sets the parameters for `Spacecraft` and file paths to each component.
+- `satellite.ini` sets the parameters for `Spacecraft` and file paths to each component.

 ## 3. Structure of spacecraft components
 **Note:** the structure of components is implemented now.
 So the following figure is just an idea, and it may be modified.